exoteriklabs/OpenKeyFlow/README.md

 A: Definitely.
 I am one person building this and I have a full time job so updates/fixes may take longer than expected.
 If you have suggestions of your own, feel free to reach out!
 _____________________________________________________________

-If you have any questions/comments about the project, email me at github@conormail.slmail.me.
+If you have any questions/comments about the project, email me at github@connormail.slmail.me.

 **OpenKeyFlow is distributed under the GNU GPL v3 license and intended for lawful, ethical use only.**